Motorcycle Engineering - MEng | BEng

 Most of our modules are taught through a combination of lectures and practical workshop or laboratory experience.
 Students are actively encouraged to participate in the large number of extra curricular activities that we run as a school as we feel that these compliment the academic studies and provide real world examples on which to test the ideas and skills which you learn in the lecture theatre.

 A number of themes are developed throughout the course.

-The Core Engineering theme with subjects such as Maths, Thermodynamics, Mechanics and Structures are introduced in Year 1, developed in Year 2 with Thermofluid Mechanics and Engineering Structural Design and then explored in greater depth in Year 3 with Advanced Stress Analysis and Advanced Computational Methods.
+The Core Engineering theme with subjects such as Maths, Thermodynamics, Mechanics and Structures are introduced in Year 1, developed in Year 2 with Thermofluid Mechanics and then explored in greater depth in Year 3 with Advanced Stress Analysis and Advanced Computational Methods.

 The Design theme starts in Year 1 with Engineering Design and is then developed in Year 2 with CAE and Stress Analysis and the Group project, leading into Advanced Computational Methods and the Major Project in Year 3.

 Finally the Applied Technology theme moves through Motorcycle Technology in Year 1, though Motorcycle Dynamics and Powertrain and Control in Year 2 to Advanced Motorcycle Dynamics in Year 3.
 Although not a theme in itself, Engineering Management, introduced in Year 2, underpins a successful approach to both the Group and Major Projects and provides a valuable insight into the management of both race teams and both small and large companies.